 Changed_Deletion_Condition is an additional internal Query Condition of Service Manager; along with the Basic_Query_Condition, it is used to retrieve a list of deleted CIs from Service Manager since the last job execution.
 It is used for a changes population.

-Figure 11 shows an excerpt of the smPopConfFile.xml.
+The following figure shows an excerpt of the smPopConfFile.xml: